FIGs & The UO Libraries - 2021/22

 Welcome to the FIGs & UO Libraries page!
 We look forward to working with you and your students.
 A Subject Specialist Librarian is often matched to the FIG that most closely relates to the discipline of the FIG course or theme.
 A spreadsheet of librarian contacts is below under "Quick Links."

 Please contact Bronwen Maxson with questions, suggestions or concerns.

-- Librarian contacts for assigned FIGs (Fall 2020)
+- Librarian contacts for assigned FIGs (Fall 2021 coming soon!)

 - Library Instruction Services (here you can learn more about Information Literacy and Libraries' Learning Outcomes)